 Optimize Your Images

 HTML markup will help Google find and process your images.
-By using the <picture> element you can also specify multiple options for different screen sizes for responsive images.
-You might also use the loading="lazy" attribute on images to make your page load faster for your users.
-For information about how to use this, we recommend this article from Mozilla.
+Using the <picture> element can specify multiple options for different screen sizes for responsive images.
+You might also use the loading ="lazy" attribute on images to make your page load faster for your users.
+For information about how to use this, we recommend this Lazy Loading article from Mozilla.

-When embedding an image into your website, it is important to use the ALT tag and also to use a descriptive filename for every image.
-Google is not yet sophisticated enough that it can interpret images and know what they are, so these two attributes are essential in telling Google what is in the images.
+When embedding an image into your website, use the ALT tag, and use a descriptive filename for every image.
+Google is not yet sophisticated enough to interpret images and know what they are, so these two attributes are essential in telling Google what is in the images.

 Another good reason to use the ALT tag is to assist people who are using screen readers or other assistive technologies.
-This is helpful, for instance, if someone has a vision impairment and they want to know what is in the picture that is being displayed.
+For instance, if someone has a vision impairment, and they want to know what is in the picture that is displayed, ALT tags can help.

 If you are using the image as a hyperlink, then the alt text for that image will be treated similarly to the anchor text of a text link.

-Lastly, optimizing your image filenames and alt text makes it much easier for Google to index your images in the Google Image Search.
-This can be a fantastic source of traffic for a website if utilized correctly.
-You can also create an image sitemap which can help Google quickly find information about all of the images found on your website.
-If you sell images, this could be a fantastic way to get your images into Google’s index quickly and accurately.
-The structure of this file is similar to the XML sitemap file which we discussed earlier.
+From Google's perspective, text links are superior to image links.
+Optimizing your image filenames and alt text makes it much easier for Google to index your images in the Google Image Search.
+Google images can be a fantastic source of traffic for a website if utilized correctly.
+You can also create an image sitemap which can help Google quickly find all of the images on your website.
+The image sitemap could be a fantastic way to get your images into Google’s index quickly and accurately. espeically if you sell images.
+The structure of this file is similar to the XML sitemap file, which we discussed earlier.

 Make your site mobile-friendly

-Depending on your industry, you may find that the majority of your website’s visitors are searching for viewing your website on a mobile device.
+Depending on your industry, you may find that most of your website’s visitors are viewing your website on a mobile device.
 As a result, it is now critical to have a mobile version of your website rendered when both human users and Google visits your website.

-In fact, starting in late 2016, Google began the process of switching it’s index over to a “Mobile First” index.
-This means that sites are being ranked by their mobile presence first, rather than how they would render on a desktop.
+In fact, starting in late 2016, Google began the process of switching over to a “Mobile First” index.
+This transition means that sites are ranked by their mobile presence first, rather than how they would render on a desktop.

-We recommend that you check your website using the following two tools provided by Google.
+We recommend checking your website using the following two mobile-related tools provided by Google:

-If your site serves lots of static content (like blog posts or product landing pages) we recommend that you implement AMP (Accelerated Mobile Pages).
-AMP is a slightly modified version of HTML that ensures your site will render quickly and be mobile friendly.
+If your site serves lots of static content (like blog posts or product landing pages), we recommend that you implement AMP (Accelerated Mobile Pages).
+AMP is a slightly modified version of HTML that ensures your site will render quickly, and it will be mobile-friendly.

 Analyze your search performance and user behavior

-Google provides an amazing assortment of free tools for webmasters to use in order to help them analyze their performance in their search engine.
-We have referenced several great tools already in this document.
+Google provides an amazing assortment of free tools for webmasters to use to analyze their performance in their search engine.
+We have referenced several great analytics tools already in this document.
 However, the most popular tool is the Google Search Console.

 Search Console provides two categories of information: